mymindstorm/matrix-appservice-mumble/README.md

 #### Matrix -> Murmr not working

-- Can you curl?
+- Can you curl `url` in `mumble-config.yaml` from the homeserver?
-- Files in working directory?
+    - Check firewall configuration
+    - Check if matrix-appservice-mumble is running
+    - Check logs